Can You Channel Your Work Frustration into Creating Your Own Business?

 - An in-house recruiter who spun out to become an independent headhunter

 I know how quickly this type of business can be created.
-I have witnessed first-hand many of my friends in Silicon Valley Tech do exactly this over the past 20+ years.
-Some of have been independent for decades.
+I have witnessed first-hand many of my friends in Silicon Valley Tech do precisely this over the past 20+ years.
+Some have been independent for decades.
 Plus, this is what I did when I first left my comfortable 9–5 job lifestyle and became an entrepreneur in 1998.

 I quit my job as a senior designer at a startup and formed a solopreneur “design agency” in less than a week.
 I had my first client before I even quit my job, and I added additional clients over the next few weeks.
-I basically sold what I could already “do.”
+I sold what I could already “do.”
 I had been providing my software design “services” for years as a full-time employee at IBM, Apple Computer, and a couple of startups.

-Whether you’ve realized this yet or not, you are a product and successfully managing your career is like running a “Business of You”.
+Whether you’ve realized this yet or not, you are a product and successfully managing your career is like running a “Business of You.”
 The value you create for your employer isn’t very different from the services a consultant would sell to your employer to replicate what you do.

-Finding customers was fairly easy during the Dot-com Boom in Silicon Valley.
+Finding customers was reasonably easy during the Dot-com Boom in Silicon Valley.
 As I would discover later, I was spoiled and didn’t learn about the importance of marketing, advertising, and lead generation until much later in my career.
 The only new and challenging part of running a business was the accounting and paperwork.
 I still don’t enjoy that, but it has now become much easier to outsource many aspects of your business that aren’t directly related to your core offering.

 What do you know?

 Unlike the first type of business, which is typically considered “active,” this business can generate both active and passive income streams.
 “Passive income” is a bit of a misnomer.
-It does require a great deal of active work to capture the information and put the system in place that will generate the passive revenue later.
+It does require a great deal of active work to capture the information and put the system in place that will generate passive revenue later.

 Thousands of people will claim that they have the same knowledge and experience that you do.
 You will need to stand out and set yourself apart with proof of your expertise (e.g., through writing and speaking), validated experience (Linkedin helps here), and testimonials and recommendations (which are invaluable when they are from other reputable people).